xdudu99/Katana-Bluetooth-controller/README.md

 # Katana-Bluetooth-controller
-A very simple script for using a bluetooth-midi controller for changing channels on a Boss Katana MK2
+A very simple script for using a bluetooth-midi (or usb) controller for changing channels on a Boss Katana MK2